hbc/HBC_master/training/index.md

 ### Upcoming workshops/courses:

-#### For HMS (quad) and HNDC researchers
+#### For HMS (quad) and HNDC researchers only

-**September 29th and 30th**: Introduction to R [*No prerequisites*]
+1. **September 29th and 30th**: Introduction to R [*No prerequisites*]

 	This 2-day hands-on workshop will introduce participants to using R and RStudio.
 After this workshop participants can expect to be comfortable with the basics of data manipulation and plotting using R.

-#### For HSCI researchers
+#### For HSCI researchers only

-**August 22nd and 23rd**: Introduction to UNIX (and RNA-Seq) [*No prerequisites*]
+1. **August 22nd and 23rd**: Introduction to UNIX (and RNA-Seq) [*No prerequisites*]

 	This 2-day workshop will introduce participants to the command-line interface, compute clusters, and basic methods to get started with RNA-Seq data analysis.

-**September 8th and 9th**: Introduction to R [*No prerequisites*]
+2. **September 8th and 9th**: Introduction to R [*No prerequisites*]

 	This 2-day hands-on workshop will introduce participants to using R and RStudio.
 After this workshop participants can expect to be comfortable with the basics of data manipulation and plotting using R.

 #### For HMS (quad), HNDC and HSCI researchers

-**October 20th**: Introduction to Differential Gene Expression analysis [***Prerequisite: Introduction to R***]
+1. **October 20th**: Introduction to Differential Gene Expression analysis [***Prerequisite: Introduction to R***]

 	This 1-day workshop is designed to teach researchers the basic concepts for performing differential gene expression analysis using tools in R. If you have taken an R course with us prior to this workshop, you are eligible to attend.

-**October-December**: In-depth NGS data analysis course (RNA-Seq only) [*No prerequisites*]

-This 8-day in-depth course will instruct participants on the theoretical and practical concepts related to Next-Generation Sequencing (NGS) data analysis, enabling them to perform these analyses independently.
+2. **October-December**: In-depth NGS data analysis course (RNA-Seq only) [*No prerequisites*] This 8-day in-depth course will instruct participants on the theoretical and practical concepts related to Next-Generation Sequencing (NGS) data analysis, enabling them to perform these analyses independently.
 This iteration of the course will focus on gene expression analysis using RNA-Seq data.

 ---